 We’re never at a loss for things to do around here and the Holiday events in Columbus do not disappoint!

-If you’re looking for a holiday things to do in Columbus over Winter Break or if you’re in need of a healthy dose of festivity to get into the Holiday Spirit, here are 7 holiday and Christmas events around Columbus that are guaranteed to put you in a festive mood!
+If you’re looking for holiday things to do in Columbus over Winter Break or if you’re in need of a healthy dose of festivity to get into the Holiday Spirit, here are 7 holiday and Christmas events around Columbus that are guaranteed to put you in a festive mood!

-All info is being updated for the 2022 holiday season!
+All info is being updated for the 2023 holiday season!
 Please continue to check back!

 1. Conservatory Aglow at Franklin Park Conservatory

-- Hours: 5:00 PM – 9:00 PM
+• Hours: 5:00 PM – 9:00 PM nightly, 5:00 PM – 10:00 PM on Fridays and Saturdays

-- Where: 1777 E. Broad St., Columbus, Oh 43203
+• Where: 1777 E. Broad St., Columbus, Oh 43203

-- Phone: 614-715-8000
+• Phone: 614-715-8000

 Franklin Park Conservatory does not disappoint when it comes to creating a festive atmosphere!
-Conservatory Aglow offers special holiday decorations, performances and evening hours at Franklin Park Conservatory.
-Throughout the season live music and special events are scheduled and the Conservatory is decorated for the holidays.
-Also, make sure not to miss the gingerbread competition beginning December 1 and the Paul Busse Garden Railway!
+Conservatory Aglow offers special holiday decorations, live performances and special evening hours at Franklin Park Conservatory.

 There is a special engagement rate for this event and members receive 50% off.
 Reserving tickets in advance is strongly recommended.
 Access Family Members and families participating in SNAP, EBT, WIC and Medicaid can qualify for $3 Special Engagement Rates.